krishaamer/green-filter-research/research/literature/fintech.md

     being certified ‘sustainable’ by the Sustainable Biomass Program”.
 A number of new AI-based tools aim to find instances of greenwashing.

--   @ClimateBondsInitiative2022: Climate Bonds Initiativegreening the
+-   @ClimateBondsInitiative2022: Climate Bonds Initiative greening the
     \$55 trillion short-term debt market

 -   **Design Implications:** *As a consumer, I can get notified by the